wbvguo/BSReadSim/docs/index.md

   <li><strong><a href="simulation/customize/#methylation">DNA methylation</a></strong>
   For bisulfite runs, generate context-specific methylation or incorporate measured and allele-specific profiles.</li>
   <li><strong><a href="simulation/customize/#supported-technologies">Sequencing assay</a></strong>
-  Choose WGBS, RRBS, or TBS and configure its fragment-sampling model.
-Standard sequencing is covered under <a href="simulation/other-assays/">Other assays</a>.</li>
+  Choose an assay and configure its fragment-sampling model.
+Options include WGBS, RRBS, and TBS, as well as <a href="simulation/other-assays/">Other genomic assays</a>.</li>
   <li><strong><a href="simulation/customize/#library-and-sequencing">Library and sequencing</a></strong>
   Configure fragment length, optional bisulfite chemistry, base quality, and sequencing errors.</li>
 </ol>